nebulasio/research/nr/README.md

 Let ***txs.txt*** be the input data file.
 Put it in your working directory, named as ***$wd***.

 You can download <a href="https://www.dropbox.com/s/7ludeg2eu2rf68i/2017July.txt.tar.bz2?dl=0">sample input</a>, which is **the Ethereum transaction set of July, 2017**.
-You can also extract the transactions from blockchain storage by yourself, with the same format.
+You need to rename the extracted file to txs.txt.
+Or you can also extract the transactions from blockchain storage by yourself, using the same format.

 > Following is the format of ***txs.txt***:
 >